sidney3/Exchange/README.md

 We propose implementations for that first link, but don't test these thoroughly and instead focus our testing + benchmarking time on the communication between `ClientConnection` and `MatchingEngine`.

 There is a lot of depth to the first step (how do we do our encodings / decodings in a performant way), but I wasn't able to find the time to focus on this link of the graph.
 So we spend most of our time thinking about the link between the client connection and the matching engine.
 The `exchange/lib/Fix.hpp` are the main areas where I would have liked to put more time into thinking about performance, but this is a challenge for another day.

+3. Market data broadcasting: I didn't have time to get to this.

+## Design Overview

+The core data structure behind this all is the order book: `OrderBook.hpp`, that receives trades and spits out matches.
+The rest of the system can be thought of as layers around this expanding outwards:

+1. The `MatchingEngine` in `MatchingEngine.hpp` sequences all of the clients trades: clients may be running concurrently, but at some point we need to establish some ordering, and so this is a single point in space where the trades get fed to the `OrderBook`, and trades handed back to clients.
+There is only ever one of these running and it is single threaded.

+2. The `ClientConnection` in `ClientConnection.hpp` is a representative for each client.
+When the client sends or receives a FIX message (that is, the exchange wants to send the client something), we pass our internal structs into this module, and they get fed out / received over the wire.
+There can be multiple of these running, and it is stateless (as the "state" of the client is implicitly held in the order book)

+3. `Fix.hpp` is our (rudamentary) `FIX` parsing package for converting raw bytes into `FIX` messages.

+4. `Exchange.hpp` is a nice wrapper for all of our various coroutines (that bundles them into one class)

+Note that none of the above modules actually own any threads!
+Instead, we use the philosophy of "you provide the work," that I found super helpful to think about.

 ## Performance Writeup